Calling in "The One,"

 First and foremost, Calling in "The One" is about the emergence of your true self.

-Yet, within narcissistic dynamics, the conditions for actualization and growth are blocked.
+The conditions for actualization and growth are blocked.

 Trusting your feelings is dangerous.